iliketrainz98/ffsounddetails/index.md

 3. *(Optional)* **Save** your current snapshot
 4. **Turn off** the mixer

+**WARNING: Unplugging the mixer before the speakers will result in a very large bang which is horrible and can break the speakers.
+Please be very careful when packing down to ensure this does not happen**

 ## Top Tips:
 - Keep the mixer app up throughout the gig